How Do Hotel Room Blocks Work? The Ultimate Guide to Understanding Team Retreat Contracts with Hotels | Offsite

 Hasbrouck House, one of the hotel’s in Offsite’s curated marketplace

-To-date, we've saved clients over $500,000 on room blocks by managing Requests for Proposals, negotiating, and contracting on behalf of our clients.
+To-date, we’ve saved clients over $500,000 on room blocks by managing Requests for Proposals, negotiating, and contracting on behalf of our clients.
+Booking hotel blocks for events such as weddings, sports tournaments, and music festivals can provide significant financial benefits and best practices include early outreach to ensure availability and favorable rates for attendees.

-While we've pre-negotiated 15-40% off room blocks in our curated marketplace, our clients save an average of 20% off room rates despite traveling to popular cities, in-season, in many cases.
+While we’ve pre-negotiated 15-40% off room blocks in our curated marketplace, our clients save an average of 20% off room rates despite traveling to popular cities, in-season, in many cases.
+Managing room bookings for events is crucial, and negotiating terms based on the event's overall performance can lead to better deals and smoother logistics.

 We also help our clients secure additional discounts on food and beverage, meeting space, and other fees.
+Wedding hotel blocks offer benefits such as securing better room rates and additional bonuses, making them an excellent choice for wedding planners.

-We've planned ~100 offsites in the last 12 months alone in the most sought-after locations worldwide, and have narrowed down the best hotels and venue partners (after looking at thousands of potential Offsite venues) that deliver a unique, elevated experience with great service, fair rates, and everything your team needs for a successful offsite.
+We’ve planned ~100 offsites in the last 12 months alone in the most sought-after locations worldwide, and have narrowed down the best hotels and venue partners (after looking at thousands of potential Offsite venues) that deliver a unique, elevated experience with great service, fair rates, and everything your team needs for a successful offsite.
+Setting up a wedding room block at hotels facilitates room bookings for wedding guests and provides unique links for easy online booking.

 We take on all the details from requesting availability, negotiating rates and reviewing and editing contract terms.